LiamRom/dont-waste-it/README.md

 # dont-waste-it

-This project is a web whose purpose is to manage excess food.
+This project is a website whose purpose is to manage excess food.
 The platform allows to donate food and request it.

 The main processes on the site: